Zoological Companion Animal Residency Program at the University of California, Davis

 1. Clinical Service

 • The clinical portion of the program includes 7 months per year on the Companion Exotics/Aquatic Animal Health Service.
 Residents have primary patient care responsibilities.
 Under the supervision of a faculty clinician, they will be responsible for management of patients presented to the Veterinary Medical Teaching Hospital (VMTH).
 Species seen at the clinical service include birds, reptiles, small exotic mammals such as guinea pigs, rabbits, rats, mice, chinchillas and ferrets, and fish and amphibians, as well as captive and free-ranging wildlife (with an emphasis on raptors).
 Faculty and residents also provide medical care for the zoological collection at the Micke Grove Zoo, located in Lodi, CA, and the California Raptor Center, during once weekly ambulatory visits.
-Aquatic animal health clinical training encompasses field service visits to private collections, aquaculture facilities and local aquariums, in addition to weekly appointments for fish, aquatic reptiles and amphibians at the VMTH.
-Residents also rotate an average of 3-4 weeks per year at the Sacramento Zoo, and 2-4 weeks at the Marine Mammal Center in Sausalito, CA over the course of the three years.
+Aquatic animal health clinical training encompasses field service visits to private collections, aquaculture facilities and local aquariums, in addition to weekly appointments for fish at the VMTH.
+Residents also rotate an average of 8 weeks at the Sacramento Zoo, 4 weeks at the San Diego Zoo Safari Park, and 4 weeks at the Marine Mammal Center in Sausalito, CA over the course of the three years.

 • The resident will work closely with other specialties services, when appropriate, for clinical cases.
 Close working associations with anesthesia, radiology, emergency and critical care, surgery, internal medicine, ophthalmology, dermatology, cardiology, neurology, oncology, and anatomical and clinical pathology residents/faculty are important components of the program.
 Since the caseload will involve many zoological companion species and problems involving all body systems, this exposure should allow the resident to develop broad clinical competency.

 • Residents are also responsible for zoological companion animal emergency admissions at the UC Davis VMTH.
 Residents share out-of-hours emergency duty on a rotational basis.
-Each resident will be on call for 7 days out of every 2-3 weeks, dependent upon vacations and external rotations.
+The resident shares the on call with 2 other residents, and the schedule is organized dependent upon vacations and external rotations.
 Residents are responsible for weekend and holiday duty during the weeks that they are on call and will be required to be present for morning and evening treatments.

 • The residents' duties includes timely communication with client and referring veterinarians.